Stradex/librecoop-rbdoom3bfg/README.md

 (there will be several .exe files from GOG, make sure all of them are in the same directory)

-Once this is complete, by default you can find your Doom 3 BFG "base/" directory at ".wine/drive_c/GOG\ Games/DOOM\ 3\ BFG/base".
+Once this is complete, by default you can find your Doom 3 BFG `base/` directory at `.wine/drive_c/GOG\ Games/DOOM\ 3\ BFG/base`.

-Note that you may want to create a autoexec.cfg file in whatever "base/" directory you use with the following content:
+Note that you may want to create a autoexec.cfg file in the `DoomCode/base/` directory with the following content:

 * set sys_lang "english"